In order to make a lasting impression on your target market, your product packaging needs to be attractive and it must have the “wow” factor.

 Dry erase: An alternative to laminate, dry erase AQ coating achieves a high gloss effect and is an inexpensive solution.

-Primer aqueous: This is a coating applied prior to lamination.
+Primer aqueous: This is the coating applied prior to lamination.
 It may also be used on substrates to make them ink receptive.

 The Aqueous Coating Process

-Immediately after the inks are added to the printed sheet, the aqueous coating is applied.
-After the application, the sheet is passed through a heated air system for quick drying, and then makes its way to the finishing section of the facility.
+Aqueous coating is applied immediately after the inks are added to the printed sheet.
+After the application, the sheet passes through a heated air system for quick drying, and then makes its way to the finishing section of the facility.

 The water-based coating is applied over the entire sheet, which must have the appropriate heaviness or text weight to prevent the paper from curling, wrinkling or losing its shape.